tumblr/laphs/README.md

-Live Photos on the Web
+LaPhs: Live Photos on the Web
 ======================

-Add support for Live Photos in web browsers.
+Add support for Apple's Live Photos in web browsers.

 ## Installation